PicsArt/cppbind/docs/05_detailed_info/01_app_config.rst

 API
 ---

-- **parser_start** - Tag in the doxygen comment, after which everything is considered as instructions for CppBind.
+- **parser_start** - Tag in the doxygen style comment, after which everything is considered as instructions for CppBind.

 LOG
 ---